Results take time

 The number of reps assigned for an exercise indicate the number of times to perform that particular movement.
 You’ve no doubt heard the standard gym myth that training for size or strength requires heavy weight for few reps while training to improve muscle definition or ‘toning up’ requires using lighter weights for a number of repetitions.
 While there is some degree of truthiness to these claims it is important to understand that the number of reps you do for each exercise has a significant influence on getting the results you want from your workout program.
 When it comes to doing high intensity strength or power exercises some popular programs encourage participants to do high numbers of reps for ballistic exercises like barbell cleans or jumps and in cases like this doing too many reps could actually cause injury and limit your ability to train.
 To make sure that you’re maximizing the efficiency of your time toiling in the gym here are 7 things you should know about the number of repetitions that you should be doing for your fitness goals.

-How Reps you should be doing in YOUR workouts:
+The optimal number of reps you should be doing in YOUR workouts:

 1. A repetition is a single, individual action of the muscles responsible for creating movement at a joint or series of joints.
 Each repetition involves three specific phases of muscle action: lengthening, a momentary pause and shortening.